haoxins/haoxins.github.io/2022/cryptography-real-world-2.md

 ## Secure transport

 * Transport Layer Security (**TLS**)
-  - The most recent version of **TLS** is **TLS 1.3**, specified in **RFC 8446** and published in `2018`.
+  - The most recent version of TLS is TLS `1.3`, specified in `RFC 8446` and published in `2018`.

 * TLS is split into two phases.
-  - *A handshake phase* A secure communication is negotiated and created between two participants.
+  - `A handshake phase` A secure communication is negotiated and created between two participants.
-  - *A post-handshake phase* Communications are encrypted between the two participants.
+  - `A post-handshake phase` Communications are encrypted between the two participants.

-* The **handshake** is, at its *core*, simply a
+* The **handshake** is, at its core, simply a
+  `key exchange`.
-  *key exchange*.
-The handshake ends up with the two participants agreeing on a set of *symmetric keys*.
+  - The handshake ends up with the two participants agreeing on a set of `symmetric keys`.
 * The **post-handshake** phase is purely about encrypting messages between participants.
-  This phase uses an *authenticated encryption* algorithm and the set of keys produced at the end of the *handshake*.
+  - This phase uses an authenticated encryption algorithm and the set of keys produced at the end of the handshake.

 * The handshake itself has four aspects:
   - **Negotiation** TLS is highly configurable.
     Both a client and a server can be configured to negotiate a range of TLS versions as well as a menu of acceptable cryptographic algorithms.
-    The negotiation phase of the handshake aims at finding common ground between the client's and the server's configurations in order to
-    securely connect the two peers.
+  - The negotiation phase of the handshake aims at finding common ground between the client's and the server's configurations in order to securely connect the two peers.
   - **Key exchange** The whole point of the handshake is to perform a key exchange between two participants.
-Which key exchange algorithm to use?
+  - Which key exchange algorithm to use?
     This is one of the things decided as part of the `client/server` negotiation process.
   - **Authentication** As you learned on key exchanges, it is trivial for **MITM** attackers to impersonate any side of a key exchange.
-Due to this, key exchanges must be authenticated.
+  - Due to this, key exchanges must be authenticated.
     Your browser must have a way to ensure that it is talking to `google.com`, for example, and not your internet service provider (ISP).
   - **Session resumption** As browsers often connect to the same websites again and again, key exchanges can be costly and can slow down a user's experience.
-    For this reason, mechanisms to fast-track secure sessions without redoing a key exchange
-    are integrated into TLS.
+  - For this reason, mechanisms to fast-track secure sessions without redoing a key exchange are integrated into TLS.

-> - In *March 2021*, the IETF published *RFC 8996*:
+- In `March 2021`, the IETF published `RFC 8996`:
-    **Deprecating TLS 1.0 and TLS 1.1**, effectively making the deprecation official.
+  - **Deprecating** TLS `1.0` and TLS `1.1`,
+    effectively making the deprecation official.

+---

 * The `ClientHello` contains a range of supported SSL and TLS versions, a suite of